reederickson/deep-learning-challenge/README.md

 * The target model performance was to achieve an accuracy higher than 75%.
 * The model achieved a loss value of 0.5600 and an accuracy of 73.01%.
 * While the accuracy meets the target performance criterion, further optimization may be possible.
+* These results are saved to AlphabetSoupCharity.h5

 ### Steps Taken to Increase Performance:
 To improve the accuracy of the neural network model above 75%, I implemented several optimization methods as follows:

 #### Hyperparameter Tuning:
 I adjusted the learning rate, batch size, and optimizer algorithm to find the optimal configuration for training the neural network.
-This involved experimenting with different learning rates, batch sizes, and optimizers such as Adam, SGD, and RMSprop to improve model convergence and accuracy.
+This involved experimenting with different learning rates, batch sizes to improve model convergence and accuracy.

 #### Increasing Model Complexity:
 I increased the model complexity by adding more neurons to each hidden layer and adding more hidden layers.
 By increasing the number of neurons in each layer and adding additional layers, the model gained more capacity to capture complex patterns in the data, which could lead to improved performance.